LPL Fiduciary Focus

 - Concerns over your employees’ retirement readiness

 Your need for competent, objective retirement plan and investment advice—from an advisor you can trust—has never been greater.
-That’s why your plan should work with an independent retirement plan advisor affiliated with LPL Financial, such as The Plan Advocate at The Philadelphia Group.
+That’s why your plan should work with an independent retirement plan advisor affiliated with LPL Financial, such as The Plan Advocate at Independence Square Advisors.

 The advisor: A powerful extension of your retirement plan committee